microsauce/gravy/README.md

 	req - the HttpServletRequest
 	res - the HttpServletResponse
 	out - the HttpServletResponse.printWriter
+	render
+	forward

+For your infrastructure it's still meat-and-potatoes, but for the developer it's all Gravy.

 ## Credits:
 * [Groovy](http://groovy.codehaus.org/) - Groovy 2.0.1 script engine